User Tools

 Programming for the NES (in its native 6502 assembly!) allowed students to experience the constraints of a limited resource system, peculiar hardware requirements for operation, all while implementing a necessary progression of logic to make everything work as it should.

-CSCS2650 is a fourth semester course in CCC's Computer Science and IT: System Administration programs.
+CSCS2650 is a fourth semester course in CCC's Computer Science program.

 collecTRIS